Get a quote and call our team on

 Firstly, the maximum ridge height of a conservatory should not exceed the height of the eaves of the existing house’s roof to prevent the need for planning permission.
 Additionally, if your design includes balconies, raised platforms, or verandas, you will need to obtain planning permission.

-The design of your conservatory should also be in harmony with the original structure.
+The design of your conservatory should also be in harmony with the original structure, which is why there is a range of different types of conservatories to choose from for your home.

 For instance, for a conservatory with a roof pitch higher than one storey, it must be consistent with the house’s existing tiled roof pitch.
 So, while you’re crafting your dream conservatory design, remember to keep these points in mind!